besscampbell/kombucha-bar/README.md

 # 🧗🏼‍♀️ Further Exploration

+## Completed:
 * As a user, I want to be able to restock kegs.
 * As a user, I want to be able to press a button to tap a keg if there is one instock.
+* As a user, I want a keg to update to say "Out of Stock" once it's empty.
+* As a user, I want kegs with less than 10 pints to include a message that says "Almost Empty" so I can try a pint before it's gone!

+## To do:
 * As a user, I want the option to edit a keg's properties after entering them just in case I make a mistake.
 * As a user, I want to be able to delete a keg.
-* As a user, I want a keg to update to say "Out of Stock" once it's empty.
-* As a user, I want kegs with less than 10 pints to include a message that says "Almost Empty" so I can try a pint before it's gone!
 * As a user, I want to have kegs prices to be color-coded for easy readability.
 This could be based on their price, the style of beer or kombucha, or the amount of pints left.
 * As a user, I want this application to be nicely styled.
 (Use stylesheets and CSS objects!)